Health Encyclopedia

 • Have injected illegal drugs, even once

-• Have shared needles, syringes, cotton, spoons, water, or other equipment for drug use
+• Have shared needles, syringes, cotton, spoons, water, or other illegal drug equipment

-• Received blood or had an organ transplant before 1992
+• Have received blood or had an organ transplant before 1992

 • Have ever been in prison

-• Received blood from a donor who later tested positive for hepatitis C
+• Were notified that you were transfused blood from a donor who later tested positive for HCV infection

-• May have touched infected blood at work
+• You may have had contact with infected blood at your job.

-• Had sex without a condom with someone who might have hepatitis C
+• You've had sex without a condom with someone who may be infected.

 Online Medical Reviewer: Chris Southard RN